I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 The two withdrew more and more from the outside world.
 By now, the brothers were the subject of local gossip and newspapers started sending out reporters to track down a good story.

-One of these was Helen Worden who wrote an article (August 11, 1938) about the Collyers for the now-defunct World-Telegram newspaper.
+One of the journalists was Helen Worden who wrote an article (August 11, 1938) about the Collyers for the now-defunct World-Telegram newspaper.
 Ms. Worden reported every local rumor about the house being stuffed with valuable antiques, rugs, books, and a huge stash of money that Langley would not put in a bank.
 The house was stuffed but not with much of value.

 The clutter was so deep that Langley burrowed tunnels through it so he could move about the house on his hands and knees.